 Named a Chicago landmark in 2002, Chicago's Union Station was designed by Daniel Burnham and successor firm Graham, Anderson, Probst & White and completed in 1925.
 The Great Hall is considered the station's main attraction with its 219-foot-long barrel-vaulted skylight that soars 115 feet above the ground.
 Because of extensive leaks in the existing skylight, Union Station hired Berglund to construct a new, higher performing skylight over the original system.

-The primary challenge of this project is performing this work without disrupting the station's daily operations.
-While Berglund is installing the skylight above, an estimated 130,000 Metra and Amtrak commuters pass through the great hall directly below.
-To ensure our work doesn't interfere with the commuters, we installed a Quick Deck system below the entire existing skylight.
-This system hangs from the skylight's structural steel beams, so no scaffold legs take up valuable space on the ground.
+The primary challenge of this project was performing the work without disrupting the station's daily operations.
+While Berglund was installing the skylight above, an estimated 130,000 Metra and Amtrak commuters passed through the great hall directly below.
+To ensure our work didn't interfere with the commuters, Berglund installed a Quick Deck system below the entire existing skylight.
+This system hung from the skylight's structural steel beams, so no scaffold legs would take up valuable space on the ground.

-In an effort to preserve the important historic features of the building, the existing skylight system will be refinished, reglazed and left in place.
-The new, high-performing skylight will be constructed five feet above the original and increase natural light by approximately 50 percent.
+In an effort to preserve the important historic features of the building, the existing skylight system was refinished, reglazed and left in place.
+The new, high-performing skylight was constructed five feet above the original and increased natural light by approximately 50 percent.

-As a result of continued water leaks, the interior plaster in the Great Hall is also in need of restoration.
-Once the new skylight system is in place, eliminating the risk of further leaks, we will pivot to restoring the Great Hall's plaster, paint and interior ornamentation.
+As a result of continued water leaks, the interior plaster in the Great Hall was also in need of restoration.
+Once the new skylight system was in place, eliminating the risk of further leaks, Berglund restored the Great Hall's plaster, paint, and interior ornamentation.